Pacific Arts Summit first step to the future

 Associate Minister for Arts, Culture and Heritage and Associate Minister for Pacific Peoples, Hon Carmel Sepuloni opened the two day summit, at Te Papa’s Te Marae.

-More than 150 artists representing a diversity of artforms and Pacific peoples shared experience, knowledge and opinions during robust talanoa at the two day summit.
+More than 150 artists representing a diversity of artforms and Pacific peoples shared experience, knowledge and opinions during robust talanoa at the two day summit in March.

 Topics of discussion included heritage and contemporary perspectives, the impact of technology, innovation and entrepreneurship, and how to enable future success.